 Everything was… fine.

-I briefly dabbled with Instagram this summer (“Ooh, this seems fun!”) but quickly decided to sign off, returning back to my social media-free existence.
+I briefly dabbled with Instagram after quitting Twitter, but I quickly decided to sign off and return back to my social media-free existence.

 Everything is still… fine.